-Mid-Quarter Progress Reports will be sent home by the Academy twice per quarter.
+Mid-Quarter Progress Reports will be sent home by the Academy each quarter.
 Parents are encouraged to communicate with teachers by email or phone to discuss strategies for helping their struggling students.

-When Mid-Quarter Progress Reports come out, if a student has if a student has 1 or more "F's," they are ineligible to participate in practices or games.
-They may attend but not participate.
+Athletic grade checks are complete weekly, beginning after the first competitive game.
+If a student has an F after the first weekly check, they will have one week to bring the grade into the passing range.
+If the grade remains an F after the second check, they are permitted to practice but are ineligible to play.
 They remain ineligible until all grades are verified (by faculty and Athletic Director) to be above an "F." At that time they may resume participation immediately.
-Eligibility for students with accommodations plans to participate will be discussed and determined in a teaching team meeting.
+Eligibility for students with accommodation plans to participate will be discussed and determined in a teaching team meeting.

 The Academy encourages parents/guardians to talk with the faculty as soon as they think their student might be having difficulty.
 The earlier a problem is recognized, the easier it is to resolve.
-If a parent/ guardian wishes to talk with their student's teacher by phone, or to make an appointment for a conference, please email the teachers directly to do so.
+If a parent/guardian wishes to talk with their student's teacher by phone, or to make an appointment for a conference, please email the teachers directly to do so.
 The teacher will respond within 24 business hours.